'To the Bone' on Netflix: Should You Watch?

 - How do you feel as you watch this film?
 Is your heart racing?
 Is your head spinning?
 Notice what you are feeling.

-.
+Be aware of your mental, emotional and physical reactions as you watch.
 And discuss these reactions with a friend or family member both during the film and after the film ends.

 Keep talking about eating disorders